Nico Menzel

-Nico Menzel (born 11 December 1997 in Adenau) is a German racing driver who last raced for Car Collection Motorsport in International GT Open.
+Nico Menzel (born 11 December 1997) is a German racing driver who competes in the Nürburgring Langstrecken-Serie for Dunlop Motorsport, and previously for Falken Motorsports.

-He is a Porsche contracted driver and has won the 2016 Porsche Carrera Cup Asia and has also taken two class wins at the 24 Hours of Nürburgring in both 2020 and 2021.
+Menzel is a Porsche contracted driver, and has won Porsche Carrera Cup Asia in 2016, as well as the 24 Hours of Nürburgring in class in both 2020 and 2021.

 Early career

 Following a career in karts, Menzel made his single-seater debut in 2013, racing in the final edition of the Formula BMW Talent Cup.
 Having taken one win in the test races, Menzel won race two at the Grand Final held at Oschersleben and finished runner-up to Robin Hansson in the standings.
 In 2014, Menzel joined Schiller Motorsport to compete in the final season of the ADAC Formel Masters.
 Menzel scored a best result of fifth at Zandvoort and concluded the season 12th in points.

 Leaving single-seaters after 2014, Menzel moved to Asia for 2015, joining Team StarChase in Porsche Carrera Cup Asia.
 Having taken his maiden win at Sepang, Menzel finished third in the standings in his maiden season in the series.
 Returning to Porsche Carrera Cup Asia for 2016, Menzel beat Maxime Jousse to the title despite not scoring any overall wins throughout the season.